joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_resurrection/of_the_quality_of_the_soul_after_leaving_the_body_and_of_the_punishment_inflicted_on_it_by_material_fire/prologue.md

 (1) Whether the sensitive powers remain in the separated soul?
 (2) Whether the acts of the aforesaid powers remain in the soul?
 (3) Whether the separated soul can suffer from a material fire?

-* Whether The Sensitive Powers Remain In The Separated Soul?
-* Whether The Acts Of The Sensitive Powers Remain In The Separated Soul?
-* Whether The Separated Soul Can Suffer From A Bodily Fire?